richdrummer33/doompdf-fps-optimized/README.md

 *This is a Doom source port that copies to clipboard and pastes from clipboard at full 30 FPS*

 ...though I'm not entirely sure why anyone would want their computer to do that.
-It's like if you took all those demons and monsters and things from Doom, yeah, and instead of letting them live in the computer like normal demons, you make them exist by copying and pasting them over and over, which when you think about it is probably exhausting for the demons.
+It's like if you took all those demons and monsters and things from Doom, and instead of letting them live in the computer like normal demons, you make them exist by copying and pasting them over and over, which when you think about it is probably exhausting for the demons.

 Imagine having to be copied and pasted 30 times every second - that's more copying and pasting than my nan's done in her entire life, and she works at an office.

-WARNING: You might want to save your documents first, unless you want your important work mixed up with hell demons, which actually might make your quarterly reports more interesting when you think about it.
+Ps.
+You might want to save your documents first, unless you want your important work mixed up with hell demons, which actually might make your quarterly reports more interesting when you think about it.

-##TODO:
+## TODO:
 - Can it live-stream in a shared Google Doc?
 Sometimes I wonder if a Google person is watching everything we type, like that time I searched for "why do clouds stay up" and then my phone showed me adverts for ladders.
 - Create recovery procedure for when Word crashes after 3 seconds of gameplay
 - Should make Word not crash after 3 seconds.
 Speaking of seconds, isn't it weird how time keeps going forward?
 You never hear about time going sideways